White Collar Crime

 Houston White Collar Crime Lawyer

-If you have been charged with a white collar crime in Harris County or the surrounding counties of Montgomery County, Fort Bend County, Liberty County, Chambers County, Brazoria County and Waller County, contact the law offices of James G. Sullivan and Associates for a free consultation at (281) 546-6428.
+If you have been charged with a white collar crime in Harris County or Fort Bend County, Liberty County, call James G. Sullivan and Associates for a free phone consultation at (281) 546-6428.

 White Collar Criminal Offenses in Texas